Sexual abuse scandal in the Roman Catholic Archdiocese of Miami

 The sexual abuse scandal in Miami archdiocese is part of the Catholic sex abuse cases in the United States and Ireland.
 The Roman Catholic Archdiocese of Miami is the largest non-governmental provider of social services and operates the largest non-governmental school and hospital system in South Florida.

 Amount of money and abusers

 Since 1966, the Archdiocese of Miami insurance programs have paid $26.1 million in settlement, legal and counseling costs associated with sexual misconduct allegations made by minors involving non-clergy employees and volunteers, religious brothers and sisters and priests.
 In the past 50 years, a total of 4,433 priests have worked in the archdiocese.
 Forty-nine of them have been accused of some sort of sexual misconduct, not all of it dealing with minors.

 Number of lawsuits

 There were six lawsuits pending as of 2007.

+In 2003, The Miami Herald reported that, since the archdiocese began insurance coverage in 1966, insurance companies have paid $9.3 million for settlement, legal and counseling costs to resolve claims of sexual abuse by priests and other employees of the Archdiocese of Miami.
+This included 90 abuse claims by minors.
+In the late 1990s the church entered into confidential settlements of abuse cases which are not reflected in the reported total dollar amount.

+On March 15, 2019, Reverend Jean Claude Jean-Philippe of Homestead was arrested on charges of drugging and raping a female parishioner who he invited to his home the previous October.